 But one thing I’ve been reminded of by a lot of people in my life recently is that I can (and will!) choose to make the best out of any situation I’m in.
 I won’t play the “what if” game about what life would be like if I’d stayed in Chapel Hill.

 I don’t know for certain that being at Wake Forest is the right choice.
 But I do know that wherever I choose, it will be good.

 I’ll grow to love this new city, Winston Salem, that I’ve visited twice in my life.
-I’ll meet awesome new people, form a new community, and hopefully find some running buds.
+I’ll meet awesome new people, find a church I love, form a new community, and hopefully find some running buds.
 I’ll find the prettiest trails, best local restaurants, and new favorite study spots there.

 And I’ll also always also be a UNC Tar Heel.
 In the days leading up to graduation, I’ll be going on some extra long, relaxed runs in Chapel Hill, soaking up time with college friends, and buying T-shirts from my favorite local spots, while getting excited about this new chapter.